Calton weavers: Origins

-Industrial revolution
+Industrial Revolution

 During the period between 1760 and 1830 the Lowland Clearances reduced demand for farm labour, forcing families to the cities to find work, usually in the mills.
 Life was hard; poverty, disease and desperation were rife.
 The displaced cottars had few skills other than weaving.
 They crowded the mills depressing wages.

-The end of the Napoleonic wars in 1815 released soldiers into the workforce, increasing the problem.
+The end of the Napoleonic Wars in 1815 released soldiers into the workforce, increasing the problem.

 Irish immigrants also swelled the working population.
 By 1851, 23% of the population of Glasgow was Irish in origin.
 The Irish were blamed for crime and unemployment but, evidence of the time showed that, in fact, the Irish were more willing to work and less likely to seek relief than the Scots.

 From the later part of the 18th century, and accelerating in the 19th century, the weaving industry became increasingly mechanized.
 The flying shuttle halved the time to weave a piece, although it was not introduced to Scotland until the end of the 18th century.

 Steam-powered spinning mills were built starting in 1798.

 Power looms were used in Scottish linen weaving as early as 1810.

 Population growth and industrial mechanization combined to cause increasing social problems.

 Social problems

-Calton Weavers Strike
+Calton weavers' strike

 In the summer of 1787, the journeymen weavers of the Calton started to agitate for a wage increase.
 The dispute grew bitter, with the strikers cutting the webs from the looms of weavers who continued to work at the old rate, and making bonfires in the street from the contents of warehouses.
 On 3 September the city magistrates, with a force of officers, went to the Calton but were driven back by the mob.
 A detachment of the 39th Regiment marched, and a pitched battle occurred at Parkhouse, in Duke Street.
 The Riot Act was read, and a volley of musket fire killed three of the weavers and injured others.
 Further disturbances were quickly suppressed by the troops.

 This was the earliest major industrial dispute in Scottish history.
-The Calton Weavers became Scotland's first working-class martyrs.
+The Calton weavers became Scotland's first working-class martyrs.